-At the intersection of communication neuroscience & media psychology
+At the intersection of social/affective neuroscience & media psychology

 She is a member of the Student and Early Career Advisory Committee for the International Communication Association and serves as the Student and Early Career Representative for the Communication Science and Biology Interest Group.
 Additionally, she is currently President of the Association for Graduate Students in Communication (AGSCOM) at Michigan State.